travis-ci/enterprise-installation/README.md

 For setting up a Worker host you'll need the RabbitMQ password, which you can retrieve from the Travis CI Enterprise Platform management UI under Settings.

-Before running the following commands, please make sure you are logged in as an user who has sudo access.
+Before running the following commands, please make sure you are logged in as a user who has sudo access.

 ```bash
 curl -sSL https://enterprise.travis-ci.com/install/worker -o /tmp/installer